Rottingdean Walk: Circular 8 km

 The Undercliff Walk

-From the small Roedean car park, cross the main road towards the sea and head back towards the marina until you see the slip road that takes you down onto the Brighton Undercliff Walk.
+From the small Roedean car park, cross the main road towards the sea and head to the marina until you see the slip road to your left that takes you down onto the Brighton Undercliff Walk.

 This section really does what it says on the tin, as you are right under the cliffs and on the seafront.
 The Undercliff Walk is 5 km long and runs from the Marina to Saltdean.
 It’s also open to cyclists.
 For this Rottingdean route, you follow it for about 3.5 km until you reach Rottingdean and Rottingdean Beach.
 You’ll see the Storytelling Throne, some painted crabs and the Rottingdean Terraces (it’s a little outdoor theatre-style area used for summer performances).
 Turn left here and up Rottingdean High Street.